 Stoppel Point at 3420 feet is the 45th highest point in the Catskills, or #10 for the Catskill 67.
 This mountain is located north of the busy North-South Lake State Campground.
 The North-South Lake area to North Point is full of history as it was the birthplace of hiking in the Catskills.

 The Catskill Mountains are littered with plane wrecks and make for interesting destinations when mapping out a hike.
 I had wanted to do this hike for several years, but was hesitant.
 The Catskills are a little out of my comfort zone and with the exception of Overlook Mountain and several other areas, I have never explored the area.
 Living two hours away, the rugged terrain and vast wilderness that I was unfamiliar with were good enough reasons to keep putting this hike on the back burner.
-Fast forward a couple of years, with hundreds of miles on the trails under my belt and increased confidence, the time was right.
-I happen to come across a post on Facebook about the Hudson River Valley Ramble, an annual event series that includes hikes throughout the region.
-While perusing the events, I came across a hike to the Stoppel Point plane crash site.
-I immediately signed up for the hike.
-Having someone else lead a hike that has extensive knowledge of the area that I was dying to do, was perfect.
-Normally I am the leader on the hikes that I go on, but on this day I deferred to Dave White, a seasoned hiker and Adirondack Mountain Club (Iroquois Chapter) member.
-Dave, along with his wife Carol authored the book Catskill Day Hikes for All Seasons.
+Fast forward a couple of years, with thousands of miles on the trails under my belt and increased confidence, the time was right.

 We arrived at the Scutt Road Trailhead Parking a little before 9:00 am to insure that we could secure a parking spot.
 From my understanding, the sizable lot fills up quickly and we didn’t want any hassles on hike day.
 Partly cloudy and temps in the mid to high 50’s, would make for a nice day on the trails.
 The hike began at approximately 9:30 am and the five of us began our journey to Stoppel Point.
 We headed out on Scutt Road and walked back to North Lake Road.
 We would be taking the yellow-blazed Rock Shelter Trail for the first 1.3 miles to the red-blazed Mary’s Glen Trail.